Alexpert/Chroma/documents/roadmap.md

 C# turns "the picture looks wrong" into an assertable unit test.
 It is worth more now than when it was written, since iteration 9 will need a trusted reference whenever it runs, and a second renderer is a much heavier way to obtain one.

+## Iteration 13 — the driver's instruction ceiling

+Per-scene code generation replaced one limit with another.
+The array sizes are gone; what a scene now runs into is how much code the driver will compile into one program — about 65,000 assembly instructions, which `scenes/chess-full.chroma` reaches.
+That scene is kept in the repository precisely because it does not compile; `scenes/chess-half.chroma` is the same set cut to the sixteen-man position that fits. [gpu-backends.md](gpu-backends.md) records the limit, the six things tried against it, and what each one measured.

+**Done.** The register-pressure wall that came first (`error C5041`, several hundred of them) is gone for good: span lists are a reused pool of file-scope globals, leaf scratch is shared, no array is ever a function parameter, and the sorts no longer unroll.
+The renderer now negotiates an OpenGL 4.6 context and can run the tracer as a compute shader over storage buffers, from one shader body compiled as either stage.
+Leaf bodies are shared between identical solids.

+**Measured and negative.** Neither a newer GLSL version nor the compute stage lifts the ceiling: the same scene is refused one instruction apart on both.
+The compute path is also not faster overall and is 3.5x slower on the scene with the heaviest register load, so it is opt-in behind `--compute`.
+Sharing leaf bodies cut the source 29% and the ceiling by almost nothing, because the inliner puts the copies back.

+**Next, if the ceiling is worth raising.** Instancing — one shape function called from a loop whose bound is a uniform, so the body expands once however many instances there are.
+It is the only source-side change that survives the inliner.
+It costs the folded `const mat4` and a change to the packed `surf` encoding, which would then name *(instance, leaf)*.
+Below that: SPIR-V, cheap to try and unlikely to help; and wavefront rendering, which removes the ceiling and is a new renderer.